DBA The Barge Association aims to:

 Why 'DBA - The Barge Association'?

-So formally we are 'DBA - The Barge Association' but in conversation we are either 'DBA' or 'The Barge Association' - but we are NOT 'the dutch barge association' or 'the DBA'.
+So formally we are 'DBA - The Barge Association' but in conversation we can be either 'DBA' or 'The Barge Association' - but we are NOT 'the dutch barge association' or 'the DBA'.

 The formal stuff

-DBA - The Barge Association is a not-for-profit organisation formed in 1992.
-The association relies entirely on the voluntary contributions of its mangement team and members.
+The Barge Association is a not-for-profit organisation formed in 1992.
+We rely mainly on the voluntary contributions of the mangement team and members.
 Volunteers represent the membership at both government and non-government levels within the UK & Europe.
+A few

 Neither DBA nor its management can guarantee the accuracy or completeness of any information on this web site.
 They will not accept any liability for anything resulting from the use or dissemination of information provided.
-The information is provided primarily for the benefit of DBA members.
-Any companies and/or services mentioned on this site are NOT recommendations by DBA, and neither the existence nor the quality of their services has been approved or verified by DBA.
+The information is provided primarily for the benefit of members.
+Any companies and/or services mentioned on this site are NOT recommendations by us, and neither the existence nor the quality of their services has been approved or verified by us.